Headless CMS: The Future of Modern Web Development

 • Strengths: mature ecosystem, large community, completely rearchitected v5 for better performance and scalability, AI-powered developer tools

-• Weaknesses: self-hosting means you’re responsible for maintenance, v4 to v5 migration is non-trivial
+• Weaknesses: self-hosting means you own maintenance, v4-to-v5 migration is non-trivial

 // Strapi API call